USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

   to open another `terminal` and obtaining another interactive compute session.
 The syntax is `<command> &>/dev/null &`, for example `xeyes &>/dev/null &`.

-- `TIP`: You may run more than one `terminal` on the head node but please run the bigger graphical clients on the compute node as detailed below.
+- `TIP`: You may run more than one `terminal`, `evince` (pdf viewer), or `file manager` on the head node but please run the bigger graphical clients (Rstudio, etc.) on the compute node as detailed below.

 ---